-The search identified 41 references describing 8 phase 2 trials, 16 phase 3 trials and one long-term follow-up study.35-75 There are 13 trials (3 phase 2 trials) of alirocumab, including a total of 5,137 patients.
-Five of the trials of alirocumab have only been presented at conferences.^{35,44,47,57} There are 10 trials (5 phase 2 trials) of evolocumab including a total of 5,022 patients.
-In addition, the OSLER trial re-randomized 4,465 participants from the phase 2 and 3 trials of evolocumab and followed them for 52 weeks.69 The OSLER results are not included in the primary meta-analyses because the participants are already included in the results of the primary trials.
+The search identified 41 references describing 8 phase 2 trials, 16 phase 3 trials and one long-term follow-up study.18-58 There are 13 trials (3 phase 2 trials) of alirocumab, including a total of 5,137 patients.
+Five of the trials of alirocumab have only been presented at conferences.18,27,30,40 There are 10 trials (5 phase 2 trials) of evolocumab including a total of 5,022 patients.
+In addition, the OSLER trial re-randomized 4,465 participants from the phase 2 and 3 trials of evolocumab and followed them for 52 weeks.
+The OSLER results are not included in the primary meta-analyses because the participants are already included in the results of the primary trials.
 However, the OSLER results (combined OSLER 1 and OSLER 2 trials) will be summarized because of the relatively long duration of follow-up and large size of the trial.
 All of the trials of evolocumab have been published in the peer-reviewed literature.

 Appendix 6 Table 1 provides an overview of the studies.
-The TESLA Part B trial (evolocumab) is the only trial that specifically enrolled patients with homozygous familial hypercholesterolemia (HoFH).60 The remaining trials enrolled patients with either heterozygous FH or non-specific hypercholesterolemia.
-The Gauss and Gauss 2 trials^{74,75} (evolocumab) and the Odyssey Alternative trial 56 only enrolled patients with statin intolerance.
+The TESLA Part B trial (evolocumab) is the only trial that specifically enrolled patients with HoFH.
+The remaining trials enrolled patients with either HeFH or non-specific hypercholesterolemia.
+The Gauss and Gauss 2 trials (evolocumab) and the Odyssey Alternative trial only enrolled patients with statin intolerance.
 There were no trials that only enrolled patients with known CVD, although most of the trials had a significant portion of participants with CVD.
 Follow-up was longer than one year for 5 trials, one year for 2 trials and less than one year for the remaining 17 trials.
 PCSK9 inhibitor therapy was compared to placebo in 14 trials, to ezetimibe in 7 trials, and to both placebo and ezetimibe in the remaining 3 trials.